 100 Years of Tile: 1930 Tile Design

 How about the famous 1930s!
 The fourth decade of the 20th century brought art deco to the forefront with charm and style.
+The 1930s tile design scene was marked by geometric shapes, vibrant colors, and glamorous metallic accents.
 Bold inspired colors like pink, burgundy and lavender on one end of the spectrum, with art tiles that were often square, irregular and set with a wider grout line on the other.
 Can you picture kitchen tile like that?

 Creating a new genre